Svetlana Kitić: Biography

-Kitić was born in Tuzla, later in her career she returned to Bosnia and Herzegovina after the war, and simultaneously coached and played for Sarajevo based handball club Željezničar and later for Jedinstvo, club from her hometown Tuzla and where she started professional career in handball as 16-year-old girl.
+Kitić was born in Tuzla Bosnia and Herzegovina, later in her career she returned to Bosnia and Herzegovina after the war, and simultaneously coached and played for Sarajevo based handball club Željezničar and later for Jedinstvo, club from her hometown Tuzla and where she started professional career in handball as 16-year-old girl.
 Moreover, she played together with her eldest daughter Mara Bogunović on Jedinstvo's first team.
 In 2002, she entered Bosnian women's national handball team which took part in qualifications for 2003 World Championship in Zagreb.
 Bosnia with Kitić reached the barrage but failed to qualify.
 After that Kitić took the role of Director of Bosnian women's national handball team and served between 2006 and 2008.

 She last played for Radnički in Belgrade, Serbia.

 In 1980 she won the silver medal with the Yugoslav team.
 She played all five matches and scored 29 goals.
 Four years later she won the gold medal as member of the Yugoslav team.
 She played all five matches and scored 22 goals.
 In all her representative career she played 202 matches and scored the incredible number of 911 goals.
 She was voted World Player of the Year 1988 by the International Handball Federation.

 Awards

-She won the Oscar Of Popularity for the year 2010 in Serbia.
+She won the Oscar of Popularity for the year 2010 in Serbia.